joschkabirk/panim/docs/source/examples.md

 ## Spatial representation vs. time representation

-As can be seen in the animation above, when having GVD the pulse become asymmetical along the z-axis.
+As can be seen in the animation above, when having GVD the pulse become asymmetrical along the z-axis.
 However, this is not the case when looking at the electric field at one fixed position as a function of time.
 This is shown in the animation below.
 The upper animation shows the propagation of the pulse along the z-axis, while the lower animation shows the electric field of the pulse at the position which is marked in the upper animation with the vertical line as a function of time.

-In the time domain (at a fixed position), the pulse still has a gaussian shape, since only the spectral phases are changed, but not the amplitudes, which means that the spectral distribution is still a gaussian, and therefore also the pulse in time is a gaussian.
+In the time domain (at a fixed position), the pulse still has a Gaussian shape, since only the spectral phases are changed, but not the amplitudes, which means that the spectral distribution is still a Gaussian, and therefore also the pulse in time is a Gaussian.

 ![](assets/spatial_vs_time.gif)